Roll your own Ngrok with Nginx, Letsencrypt, and SSH reverse tunnelling

 SSH client.
 The SSH client will then transfer the connection to the application

-listening on port K
+listening on port K on the client machine.

 Here’s the command to run on your client machine: